Routing is the process of selecting paths across the networks to move packets from one host to another.

 Suddenly, applying an update to route A makes the gateway of route B inactive.
 This is because in v6 there is only one gateway object per address.

-Changing target-scope or gateway-check of a route in v7 will not affect other routes, as it does in v6.
-In v7 target-scope and gateway-check are properties that are internally attached to the gateway, not to the route.
+target-scope or gateway check of a route is changed, ROS v7 will not affect other routes, as it does in v6.
+In v7 target-scope and gateway check are properties that are internally attached to the gateway, not to the route.

 All routes and gateways are kept in a single hierarchy by the prefix/address.